rocskyfly/aliada-robot/wiki/install.md

-# How to install chundesy on raspberry pie?
+# How to install aliada on raspberry pie?

 ## Table of Contents